-Unfortunately, misconceptions about trip insurance can prevent travelers from taking the extra steps necessary to protect themselves.
-While it’s true that travel coverage does cost extra, it’s a small price to pay in the event an emergency pops up and completely derails your plans.
+Unfortunately, travel insurance myths can prevent travelers from taking the extra steps necessary to protect themselves.
+While it’s true that travel coverage does cost more, it’s a small price to pay in the event an urgent event pops up and completely derails your plans.

 Here are the top four travel insurance myths dispelled.

 Many travelers forego travel insurance because they believe the myth that it’s too pricey.
 The truth is that travel insurance usually only costs 4-8% of your total trip costs.
 When you’re traveling, it’s safe to say you cannot foresee the cruise line misplacing your luggage or needing to be airlifted to a hospital.
 Luckily, most travel insurance plans include the cost of a new wardrobe and medical evacuations.